Truffle-like Russulaceae

-Whereas most Russulaceae (Russula, Lactarius and Lactifluus species) form regular mushrooms, others show an abbarant morphology.
+Whereas most Russulaceae mushrooms (Russula, Lactarius and Lactifluus species) form regular mushrooms, others show an aberrant morphology.
 Rather, they form enclosed fruitbodies, which can be either with or without a stipe.
 These species are called truffle-like or sequestrate.
 Some grow completely hypogeous, others are partially or fully epigeous.

-You can learn more on the genus from our booklet.
+You can learn more on the genus from the materials below.

 Why are these species interesting for FunDive?